 Orange County School Sexual Abuse Attorney

-All too often, school leaders sexually abuse the children they are supposed to protect.
+All too often, school teachers or staff members sexually abuse the school children they are supposed to protect.
 What happens when an institution you trust most harms you or your child?

 We have confronted some of the largest institutions in the country over the harm they caused children.
 We can work with you—when you and your child feel ready—to share your story and expose schools that hire or harbor sexual abusers.